michaelgrohn/rating_star/README.md

 # ⋮
 ```

-This will render something like this ob your webpage:
+This will render something like this on your webpage:

 ![](https://raw.githubusercontent.com/michaelgrohn/rating_star/master/lib/rating_star/examples/example.png)